Importance of Planning

 Here is a quick overview of areas for you to consider.

 Senior Care Options –There are many options for seniors to access supportive services.
 This part of planning includes learning about not only what the options are, but when different options work best, for example, when in-home care is valuable and when assisted living may be a better fit.
-Taking the time to learn about the different choices available will give you a way to assess what makes sense for your specific situation.
 Learn more about Senior Care Options.

 Financial Situation - Even the closest of families often have a hard time talking about money, but it is very important that everyone involved has a clear picture of the resources available to pay for services.
 The Planning Questions can give you a framework to identify both monthly income and assets.
 Paying for Senior Care describes some ways to make senior care more affordable.